toomuchio/modding_docs/mibox_mdz-19-aa_to_global.md

-Full credit to the modders at miui.vn, all I did was translate this and simpliy the steps
+Full credit to the modders at miui.vn, all I did was translate this and simplify the steps

 ## Known Issues
 * ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Netflix is limited to SD since the device wont have a valid ESN for Widevine`